aayush7407/veterinary-clinic-system/README.md

 **How to Set up and Run this system:**

-1.Clone the repository:
+1. Clone the repository:
 git clone https://github.com/aayush7407/veterinary-clinic-system.git

-2.Navigate to the project directory: cd veterinary-clinic-system
+2. Navigate to the project directory: cd veterinary-clinic-system

-3.Compile the project:
+3. Compile the project:
 gcc -o clinic_system clinic.c core.c

-4.Run the program:
+4. Run the program:
 ./clinic_system

 **Usage:**